cloudmesh-community/book/chapters/rest/swagger.md

 ### Converting Json Examples to OpenAPI YAML Models

-Swagger toolbox is a utility that can convert json to swagger compatible yaml models.
+Swagger toolbox is a utility that can convert JSON to swagger compatible YAML models.
 It is hosted online at

 * <https://swagger-toolbox.firebaseapp.com/>

-The source code to this tool is available on github at
+The source code to this tool is available on GitHub at

 * <https://github.com/essuraj/swagger-toolbox>

-It is important to make sure that the json model is properly configured.
+It is crucial to make sure that the JSON model is configured correctly.
-As such each datatype must be wrapped in "quotes" and the last element must not have a `,` behind it.
+As such, each datatype must be wrapped in "quotes" and the last element must not have a `,` behind it.

 In case you have large models, we recommend that you gradually add more and more features so that it is easier to debug in case of an error.
-This tool is not designed to provide back a full featured OpenAPI, but help you getting started deriving one.
+This tool is not designed to provide back a full-featured OpenAPI, but help you get started deriving one.

 Let us look at a small example.
 Let us assume we want to create a REST service to execute a command on the remote service.
-We know this may not be a good idea if it is not properly secured, so be extra careful.
-A good way to simulate this is to just use a return string instead of executing the command.
+We know this may not be a good idea if it is not secured correctly, so be extra careful.
+A good way to simulate this is just to use a return string instead of executing the command.

-Let us assume the json schema looks like:
+Let us assume the JSON schema looks like:

     {
        "host": "string",